pereznetworks/MyTunes/README.md

     - then can install dotnet 10 sdks, associated exts and packs
         - the newer versions, not being referenced, should not affect the build and debuging

-- **Kavaet: have not been able to this successfully in any version Visual Studio 2022 or 2026**
+- *Kavaet: have not been able to do this successfully in any version Visual Studio 2022 or 2026*
-    - **these editions only support the current versions of sdks, and nuget packs, (i.e. DOTNET 10)**
+    - *these editions only support the current versions of sdks, and nuget packs, (i.e. DOTNET 10)*

 ### Code Changes for Windows 11 platform *(not tested in previous Windows versions)*